Why ADHD sometimes isn't diagnosed until adulthood

 Getting help

-If you see the signs of adult ADHD, call Vanderbilt Child and Adolescent Psychiatry at 615-936-3555 for help navigating the next steps.
+If you recognize signs of adult ADHD, call Vanderbilt Child and Adolescent Psychiatry at 615-936-3555 for help navigating the next steps.

 Read more: Symptoms of ADHD in adults: Learn to spot the signs